-Tackling home repairs starts out innocently enough, but handling a hammer often turns into game of Russian Roulette with the fingers of your hand, and a simple screwdriver seems possessed with sinister intent to stab soft flesh while refusing to secure fasteners properly.
+Tackling home repairs starts out innocently enough, but handling a hammer often turns into game of Russian Roulette with your fingers as the target, and a simple screwdriver seems possessed with sinister intent to stab soft flesh while refusing to secure fasteners properly.
 Mild-mannered individuals turn ugly, expletives freely flowing from lips, when they play with these tools.

-It's not your fault that you don't know how to use a hammer.
+It's not your fault that you don't know how to use a hammer or choose the right screwdriver.
 I'm an experienced remodeler and I'm here to help you.
 If you’re beginning to think these common household tools are out to get you, these tips for how to use a hammer will help you gain control.

 How to Use a Hammer

 1. Choose the correct hammer for the job.

 Using a heavyweight hammer to drive in a small brad nail is a guarantee of blackened nail beds.
 Using a tack hammer on large nails is like trying to mow the lawn with a pair of scissors.
 For common household tasks, a medium weight hammer is your best bet.
 Reserve heavy hammers for framing or driving bigger nails into hard wood, and use small hammers for finishing nails or upholstery tacks.

 Trick of the Trade: To decrease the chance of the hammer slipping on the nail, roughen up the head with a coarse piece of sandpaper.